Bridging the Employment Gap by Investing in Tomorrow’s Workforce, TODAY!

 Based on their commitment to building a highly competitive workforce of the future, both the City of Omaha and the United Way of the Midlands have made significant investments to help expand the employment program.
-We would like to build on the program’s successes and connect 700 to 1,000 youth and young adults to work this summer and beyond.
-Employers over the past thirteen years have included non-profits, educational institutions, governmental agencies, and for-profit businesses.
+We would like to build on the program’s successes and connect 700 youth and young adults to work this summer and beyond.
+Employers over the past fifteen years have included non-profits, educational institutions, governmental agencies, and for-profit businesses.

 Step-Up Omaha Vision: We collaborate to bridge the employment gap and invest in the workforce of the future by recruiting, training, and preparing at-risk and career-minded youth and young adults in our community to make positive life choices, empowering them to fully maximize their personal potential through educational and career opportunities.

 - Ages 14-15 complete a Career Exploration program.

 - Ages 16-18 complete a work experience and jobs training program.

 - Workers will complete 2 weeks of employability training from June 5, 2023 through June 16, 2023.

 - Workers are available between June 19, 2023 – August 4, 2023 for worksite assignments.

 - Workers are available to work 20 hours per week.